This degree is designed for students interested in pursuing a career in journalism.

 Journalism education at City has a real-world emphasis.

 This course prepares graduates for the best jobs in the sector.
 You will learn skills such as reporting a speech, presenting a radio news broadcast, interviewing and preparing page layouts on screen and producing news and feature stories.
-More than 5,000 alumni are working as journalists and media professionals in the UK and internationally.

 We welcome applications from mature students with non-standard qualifications, particularly those with relevant work experience and/or an access or foundation qualification.